 Living in the Present Moment Daily Tools and Practices

-The following mindfulness tips are cannot happen unless you recognize that you are drifting back to the past or worrying about the future.
-This act of self-awareness is the key to keeping you where you need to be.
-But don’t worry, the more you practice the more you will find yourself enjoying the actual exercise.
+The following mindfulness tips are highly effective yet cannot happen unless you recognize that you are drifting back to the past or worrying about the future.
+So while learning how to be mindful in everyday life will take conscious effort, it will be more rewarding than you ever imagined.
+The practice and act of self-awareness is the key to keeping you where you need to be.
+So don’t worry, the more you practice the more you will find yourself enjoying the actual exercise.

 Let’s start with your most used, habitual, everyday actions and apply these as mindfulness tools and practices: